Is now the best time buy gold and silver?

 In my view, just like owning physical gold in the 19th and 20th centuries, owning paper gold will be sufficient to protect your wealth in the 21st century.
 How will governments be able to steal your shares?
 (See below for more information).

-If you want pure exposure to the gold price, precious metals ETFs are the cheapest and most convenient way to buy and sell gold and silver.
+If you want pure exposure to the gold price, precious metal ETFs are the cheapest and most convenient way to buy and sell gold and silver.
 With ETFs, you aren’t exposed to company specific risks such as capital raisings or institutional investors dumping stock.

 In the following table, I’ll show you a range of precious metal ETFs that are available on the ASX.
-The ETFs in the red box are the most popular and are denominated in Australian dollars.
-This means that the US price is adjusted for the AUD/ USD exchange rate.
+The ETFs in the red box are the most popular, and are denominated in Australian dollars.
+This means that the US price is adjusted for the AUD/USD exchange rate.

 Owning physical precious metals — what to buy…

 The argument is that if there’s a collapse in the financial system in the future, owning physical gold and silver is the only option to protect your wealth.
 This isn’t necessarily true.
 Gold stocks outperformed in the market during the Great Depression.